Revlon, beauty icon in crowded market, files for bankruptcy

 Her father, billionaire Ron Perelman, backs the company through MacAndrews & Forbes, which acquired the business through a hostile takeover in the late 1980s.
 Revlon went public in 1996.

-Perelman said that demand for its products remain strong, but its “challenging capital structure” offered limited ability to navigate macro-economic issues.
+Perelman said that demand for its products remain strong, but its “challenging capital structure” offered limited ability to navigate.

-In recent months, Revlon has experienced industry-wide supply chain challenges and higher costs that are challenging companies globally.
-It said in March that logistical issues hurt its ability to meet customer orders.
-It also said it was stymied by rising prices on key ingredients and persistent labor shortages.

 During its heyday in the 20th century, Revlon trailed only Avon in sales.
 It now holds the 22nd spot among cosmetics makers, according to a recent ranking by fashion trade journal WWD.

-In 1970, Revlon became the first beauty company to feature a Black model, Naomi Sims, in its advertising.
-In the 1980s, Revlon made a big splash with its supermodel campaign featuring diverse, famous and new models including Iman, Claudia Schiffer, Cindy Crawford and Christy Turlington when it promised to make women “unforgettable.”
+Revlon became the first beauty company to feature a Black model in 1970, Naomi Sims.
+In the 1980s, the company energized the cosmetics industry by putting both famous and yet-to-be-discovered models like Iman, Claudia Schiffer, Cindy Crawford and Christy Turlington front and center, promising to make all women “unforgettable.”

-As women venture out, Revlon’s makeup sales are rebounding.
-Perelman said the company also used the health crisis as an opportunity to double-down on investments online.
-During the pandemic, Elizabeth Arden launched one-on-one virtual consultations, for example.
+Perelman, in an interview with The Associated Press late last year before global supply chains locked up, said she was optimistic about the future.
+The company doubled-down during the pandemic to get more online with services like one-on-one virtual consultations through its Elizabeth Arden line, she said.

-Perelman also said that the company was learning from celebrity launches like Kylie to be more nimble.
-For example, it cut months off of developing new products.
-Perelman said she was also seeing Revlon regaining market share.
+Perelman also said that the company was learning from celebrity launches to be more nimble and that Revlon had regained market share.

 None of Revlon’s international operating subsidiaries are included in the proceedings, except for Canada and the United Kingdom.
 The filing was made in the U.S. Bankruptcy Court for the Southern District of New York,